Should you personally guarantee your business loan? There are risks with the rewards.

 What impact does a personal guarantee have on personal and business credit?

-The impact of a business loan on your credit will depend on how you manage paying it back and the amount of debt you already have.

-If the loan defaults and you have a personal guarantee, the collection, charge-off and eventually judgments will be reported and drastically impact your scores.
 When you offer a personal guarantee, you are putting your personal finances, credit and company credit on the line.
+The impact of a business loan on your credit will depend on your management of the payments and the amount of debt you already have.

-(To be clear – for business financing with a personal guarantee, any negative information would report to both the business and personal credit bureaus.)
+If the loan defaults and you have a personal guarantee, the collection, charge-off and, eventually, judgments will be reported and will drastically harm your scores.
+(To be clear: For business financing with a personal guarantee, any negative information would be reported to both the business and personal credit bureaus.)

 Unlimited personal guarantee

 With an unlimited personal guarantee, you authorize the lender to collect on 100% of the loan amount and usually any legal fees that arise from your failure to pay.
 In other words, the lender could collect on personal assets, such as your home, vacation homes, saving accounts, cars and retirement funds.
 However, many states have homestead laws in place that may keep your primary home and retirement accounts off-limits to most creditors.

 Pendergast offered an example of an unlimited personal guarantee.
 "Say two people own a business, Greg and Gertie," he said.
 "They take out a business loan for $100,000 with an unlimited personal guarantee.
 The business goes under, and Greg does the unthinkable and splits town.
 Gertie now has to pay the whole loan herself."